p-mckenzie/p-mckenzie.github.io/_posts/2018-3-12-Bachelor-finale.md

 Becca Kufrin, but 2 months later (before the show was finished airing) broke up with her to be with the '1st runner-up', Lauren Burnham, but only after checking with Lauren that she would take him back.

-ABC decided to broadcast the entirety of the brutal break-up, uncut and unedited, on Monday night.
+ABC decided to broadcast the entirety of the brutal break-up, "uncut and unedited", on Monday night.
 On Tuesday night, Lauren, Arie, and Becca were all reunited on After the Final Rose to address the controversy, and Becca was announced as the next Bachelorette (to star on a gender-swapped version of the Bachelor, also produced by ABC).